auslan-find-sign/pigeon-optics/docs/api/datasets.md

 ## A note on lenses

 Lenses support this API as well (but at the /lenses/ path) with the GET verb, in exactly the same way.
-Lenses are not able to be written using any PUT/POST/DELETE verbs, because lens content is always derived from the output of user configured javascript map/reduce functions running server side.
+Lenses are not able to be written using any PUT/POST/DELETE verbs, because lens content is always derived from the output of configured javascript map/reduce functions running server side.
 If you are building a derived dataset outside of Pigeon Optics lenses, you should use the [export.md](export.md) interface's event-stream to watch for changes in underlying datasets, and upload a resulting dataset through this API.
 A reasonable approach is to watch for changes, and whenever the X-Version of a record changes, reprocess it and upload your response to an output dataset.